robsimmons/dusa/README.md

 ### Working in the `src/` folder 📁

 ← `src/index.jsx`: This is the root of your React app.
 If you add libraries like [chakra-ui](https://chakra-ui.com) or [redux](https://react-redux.js.org), you'll insert their providers here.
-The `<HelmetProvider`> is an example of a provider you'd use!
+The `<HelmetProvider`> is an example of a provider you'd use.

 ← `src/app.jsx`: The base for your react app, here is where the magic really happens.
 The router (from [wouter](https://github.com/molefrog/wouter) 🐰) is imported here.